jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (q) this power of delegation.
 (2) A chief executive may, in accordance with section 41 of the State Sector Act 1988, subdelegate any function, power, or duty delegated to him or her by a Minister under section 28 of that Act.
 (3) Any delegation or subdelegation made under this section may be revoked in accordance with section 29 or section 42 of the State Sector Act 1988, as the case may be.
-(4) The Minister may, in writing, delegate to the Environmental Protection Authority his or her functions, powers, and duties under Part 6AA and sections 357B to 357D except the following:
+(4) The Minister may, in writing, delegate to the Environmental Protection Authority his or her functions, powers, and duties under section 24(f), Part 6AA, and sections 357B to 357D except the following:
   (a) deciding whether to make a direction under section 142(2) or 147(1) in relation to a matter that is or is part of a proposal of national significance:
   (b) appointing a board of inquiry under section 149J to consider a matter for which a direction has been made under section 142(2) or 147(1)(a):
   (c) extending the time by which a board of inquiry must produce a final report on a matter for which a direction has been made under section 142(2) or 147(1)(a):